rundsk/dsk/docs/99_FAQ/Readme.md

 ## How is DSK different from any other Design System documentation tool?

-TL;DR: There are two key differences – We don’t believe in automatic documentation generation and we want to be enable everyone to be able to contribute to a Design System as early as possible.
+TL;DR: There are two key differences – We don’t believe in automatic documentation generation and we want to enable everyone to be able to contribute to a Design System as early as possible.